 STS-130 was an ISS assembly flight with the primary payloads being the Tranquility module and the Cupola observatory.
 The mission began on February 8th 2010 at 09:14 UTC launching Commander George D. Zamka, Pilot Terry Virts, Mission Specialist 1 Kathryn P. Hire, Mission Specialist 2 Stephen K. Robinson, Mission Specialist 3 Nicholas Patrick & Mission Specialist 4 Robert L. Behnken to orbit.
 They docked with the ISS 2 days after launch.
 During the mission 3 spacewalks were conducted to install the Tranquility module.
 On day 6, the wake-up song played to the ISS crew was "The Ballad of Serenity" by Sonny Rhodes, the theme for science fiction show Firefly, and was played for Robert Behnken.
 The mission concluded after 13 days & 18 hours on February 22nd 2010 at 03:22:10 UTC.Low Earth Orbit

 A new era of human spaceflight is set to begin as American astronauts once again launch on an American rocket from American soil.
 The Demo-2 mission is the second test flight of Crew Dragon, and the first flight with crew onboard.
 It will carry NASA astronauts Robert Behnken and Douglas Hurley to the International Space Station for an extended stay (the specific mission duration will be determined once on station based on the readiness of the next commercial crew launch).
 They will perform tests on Crew Dragon in addition to conducting research and other tasks with the space station crew.
 As the final flight test for SpaceX, this mission will validate the company’s crew transportation system, including the launch pad, rocket, spacecraft, and operational capabilities.
 This also will be the first time NASA astronauts will test the spacecraft systems in orbit.
 The Demo-2 mission will be the final major step before NASA’s Commercial Crew Program certifies Crew Dragon for operational, long-duration missions to the space station.
-Current Mission Status: After a successful ride to orbit - the Dragon Spacecraft successfully made its way to the International Space Station, performing a series of tests on the way.
-The docking was made at 15:27 UTC on 31st May 2020.
-The vehicle will continue to perform tests whilst docked to the ISS.Low Earth Orbit #LaunchAmerica B1058 - Maiden Flight Of Course I Still Love You
+Current Mission Status: After a successful ride to orbit and stay at the International Space Station, the Dragon Spacecraft successfully made its way back to Earth.
+Capsule successfully landed in the Gulf of Mexico waters on 3rd August 2020 at 18:48 UTC.Low Earth Orbit #LaunchAmerica B1058 - Maiden Flight Of Course I Still Love You